nadiamariduena/e-commerce-react-stripe/README.md

 # 🥥 <u>CHECKOUT </u> set up

+> The CheckoutForm layout will serve as some walk through as we go through the purchasing process

 <br>

 ### To start with the _Checkout_ button, we have to go back to the Cart.js